shahshrey/Awesome-ai-agents/A2A/language-learning-academy/README.md

 **LangGraph errors:**
 - Ensure all tool functions have proper descriptions
 - Verify OpenAI API key has sufficient credits

+**Personalization not working:**
+- Check that profile data is being sent in the `metadata` field (not `meta`)
+- Verify that the UI language change triggers a page refresh
+- Ensure all translation keys are present in the `TRANSLATIONS` dictionary

+**UI language not changing:**
+- The interface should auto-refresh when changing UI Language in the sidebar
+- If not, manually refresh the browser page
+- Check browser console for any JavaScript errors

 ### Logs
 The agent uses structured logging.
 Check console output for detailed error information with timestamps and context.